ramofabian/aws-bootcamp-cruddur-2023/journal/week4.md

     return modelObject
 ```

-5. Adding `user_handler` in the front end to send the `POST` request to backacend when any user does the post of a message:
+5. Adding `user_handler` in the front end to send the `POST` request to backend when any user does the post of a message:
 - Frontend:
   - In `HomeFeed Page.js` add `user_handle={user}` within `ActivityForm` compoment: